lmu-cmsi1010-fall2021/pygame-demos/README.md

     python3 whack_a_mole.py

+More information on this implementation (with different image files) can be found here: https://runestone.academy/runestone/books/published/thinkcspy/GUIandEventDrivenProgramming/11_gui_program_example.html

 ## PyGame Demos: `chimp` and _test_pygame.py_
 For full game support including audio/music, [PyGame](https://www.pygame.org) is a viable option.
 Some self-teaching is involved since it’s optional for the class, but the time investment may be well worth it if games are your jam.